AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/R/README.md

 On top of the tidyverse style guide, there are additional rules put in place for R coding within HQIU.
 These are outlined below.

-## General stuff
+## General Practices

 * Check code into Github early and often.
 * Under Code Options, enable "Insert spaces for Tab" with a Tab width of 2
 * No trailing whitespace
-* Try to only comment on things that aren't obvious about the scrtip (e.g., function is used, etc.), that explains the reasoning behind your code
+* Try to only comment on things that aren't obvious about the script (e.g., function is used, etc.), that explains the reasoning behind your code

 ## R Project Files